Skip to main content

 Step 4: Adjust Based on Performance

 If you recall a topic easily during a review, push the next interval out further.
 If you struggle, bring it back sooner.
-This is where spaced repetition becomes adaptive — you spend more time on material you find difficult and less on material you have already mastered.
+This is where spaced repetition becomes adaptive — you spend more time on material you find difficult and less on material you’ve already mastered.

 Step 5: Start Early

-Spaced repetition requires time to work.
+Spaced repetition requires time.
 If your exams are in June, starting in February gives you four months of spaced reviews.
 Starting in May gives you a few weeks at best, which forces you back into something close to cramming.
 The earlier you start, the more effective the technique becomes.

 The Maths of Spaced Repetition vs Cramming